ubco-db/EmbedDB/docs/advancedQueries.md

 ### Variables

--   `input` - The operator that your operator will pull records from, one at a time
+-   `input` - The operator that your operator will read records from one at a time.
 -   `state` - A buffer where the operator can store information about its state or configuration of its behaviour.
 If the state is going to be storing more than one variable, it is recommended that you create a custom struct that can be stored here for better organization of data.
 -   `schema` - This will be the schema of the **_output_** of this operator.
 This should be set, at the latest, in the init function.
 For example, a projection operator might have an input of columns (a, b, c) and project columns 0 and 2. `schema` then should be a schema that describes columns a and c.
 -   `recordBuffer` - This is where the output record must be copied to during each call of `next()`.
 This buffer must be allocated, at the latest, during init.
 Its size should match the output schema of the operator.
 A helpful function may be `createBufferFromSchema()` which takes a schema, totals the sizes of all columns, and uses `calloc` to create a buffer of that size.